• Skip to main content

 Though most of the original buildings have been torn down, foundation fragments remain and are accessible to the general public.
 There are no tours, but plaques mark important sites and include information about the 10th Mountain Division, CIA training, and other important aspects of Camp Hale.

 Visitors are welcome to explore the area on their own, provided they use caution.
 Overnight camping is available.
 There’s a Forest Service campground located 1.5 miles south called the Camp Hale Memorial CG.
-Though the U.S. Army Corps of Engineers has worked to remove unexploded ammunition from the area, it is possible remnants still remain.
+Though the U.S. Army Corps of Engineers has worked to remove unexploded ammunition from the area, remnants may remain.
 Visitors are advised not to go digging or touch anything unfamiliar.

 Camp Hale, CO